biopragmatics/oquat/docs/unknowns/source/mpath.md

 | Book: Luz A; Goessner; W.;and Murray AB.(1991) Ossifying fibroma; mouse.
 In; Jones TC; Mohr U; Hunt RD (eds) Monographs on pathology of laboratory animals.
 Cardiovascular and musculoskeletal systems.
 Springer; Berlin Heidelberg New York Tokyo; pp 228-232             |        1 | [MPATH:572](http://purl.obolibrary.org/obo/MPATH_572) |
 | Book: Albassam MA; Courtney CL (1996) Nonneoplastic and neoplastic lesions of the bone.
 In; Mohr U; Dungworth DL; Capen CC; Carlton WW; Sundberg JP; Ward JM (eds) Pathobiology of the aging mouse.
 Vol 2.
 Musculoskeletal system.
 ILSI Press; Washington D.C.; pp 425-437 |        1 | [MPATH:590](http://purl.obolibrary.org/obo/MPATH_590) |

-## `CUI` (1)
+## `CUI`

+There are 1 usages of `CUI` in `mpath`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CUI)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CUI).

 | curie        |   usages | nodes                                                 |
 |--------------|----------|-------------------------------------------------------|
 | CUI:C1266121 |        1 | [MPATH:824](http://purl.obolibrary.org/obo/MPATH_824) |

-## `Journal` (3)
+## `Journal`

+There are 3 usages of `Journal` in `mpath`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Journal)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Journal).

 | curie                                                                                                                                                                     |   usages | nodes                                                                                                                                                                                                                                                                                  |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|